dotnet/AspNetCore.Docs/aspnetcore/tutorials/first-mongo-app/first-mongo-app.md

 ### MongoDB implementation

 To use MongoDB, we have to create a database, make collections and store documents in it.
 To do that, we need to create a a data folder where your data will be stored.
 You can choose any location on your system as the data folder.
-(Keep note that MongoDB CLI does not create new Directories).
+(Keep note that MongoDB CLI doesn't create new directories).

 Open a command shell: